CoraWagner/VBA/index.md

 `For Each col In ran`

-`col.EntireColumn.Hidden = True`
+`col.EntireColumn.Delete`

 `Next col`

-This block of code allows the user to selects the specific range of columns that they would like to hide form view.
+This block of code allows the user to selects the specific range of columns that they would like to delete.
 This is possible by setting the `ran` range to `Application.Selection` and then `Application.InputBox("Select a range of Columns you would like to hide.", "Hide Columns", ran.Address, Type:=8)`.

 The parameters in `Application.InputBox()` are:
 1. The main message of the pop-up box